7sharp9/7sharp9/README.md

 * 💬 Ask me about C++, F#, Rust, Swift, Python, or anything related to software architecture and engineering.

 ⚡ Fun facts:
-  * 🎸 I’m a guitarist and enjoy merging music with technology.
+  * 🎸 I’m a guitarist and enjoy playing **really** heavy metal.
-  * 🖌️ I also love to paint fantasy miniatures like Warhemmer etc.
+  * 🖌️ I also love to paint fantasy miniatures like Warhammer etc.

 📫 How to reach me:
   * [GitHub](https://github.com/7sharp9)